Myster-Tee/NxFileViewer/README.md

 - Do not write anything outside of the program directory
 - Verify hash and signature
 - Displays missing keys
+- Opens title URL
+- Multiple languages (actually English and French, PR me for more ;))

 ## Screenshots